legalize-dev/legalize-nl/nl/BWBV0006309.md

 - b). sending pertinent inquiries to all member countries or territories to select a new host, in the circumstances described in Article 103, paragraph 3 and Article 113, paragraph 2 above, informing the Council of the results of its efforts and requesting its approval of one of the offers, and subsequently advising all member governments of the name of the country designated by the Council to host the Congress;

-- c). duly distributing proposals submitted by postal administrations for consideration at Congresses, Council meetings and other Union meetings;
+- c). duly distributing proposals submitted by member countries or territories for consideration at Congresses, Council meetings and other Union meetings;

 - d). preparing the agenda for Council meetings and the report on its studies and proposals for submission to the Congress;